 - Tip 2: The cookies will NOT be golden brown when done.
 Pull them out of the oven just shy of being golden brown around the edges to ensure they stay soft and chewy in the center.

-How to Make Cut Out Gluten Free Sugar Cookies:
+How to Make Gluten Free Cut Out Sugar Cookies:

 Press cookie cutters into the dough then wiggle a bit to make sure they’re completely separated from the surrounding dough.
 Transfer the cookies to a silpat or parchment paper-lined baking sheet then bake for 7-9 minutes at 375 degrees (NOTE: this is a higher temperature then the drop cookies!) or until the edges are barely golden brown.
 Freeze scraps for 5 minutes before re-rolling and cutting.
 Let the cookies cool for 5 minutes on the baking sheet then transfer to a wire rack to cool completely.
 Once cool, frost and decorate.